tuxmike/judoscore/README.md

 # Judo score board

 A full Judo scoreboard software in a *single HTML file*.
-Usable without webserver, just open it locally in your browser.
+Usable without webserver, just open score.html locally in your webbrowser.
 The ressource folder is for convenience only.

 ![screenshot](screenshot.jpg?raw=true "Example view")